• Skip to primary navigation

 • Perfect for adding a bit of fun to your cookie trays!

-1. Cream the butter, molasses, and brown sugar.
+1. In a large bowl, cream the butter, molasses, and brown sugar.

 2. Add in the eggs and vanilla and mix until combined.

-4. Add the dry ingredients into the bowl and mix until combined and a soft dough is formed.
+4. Add the dry ingredients to the wet ingredients and mix until a soft dough is formed.

 5. Transfer the dough to the center of some parchment paper or plastic wrap, covering and pressing the dough into a disc.